dresandev/dreflix-old/README.md

 # Dreflix: Movie explorer

-Website dedicated to exploring the cinematic world, where you will discover relevant information about a wide variety of films.
-Here, you can access details such as the synopsis, trailer, main cast, and streaming platforms available to watch the film.
-Next .JS 14 is used as the main Framework, The Movie Database API is consumed, a design is created which is a mix of the design of different video streaming platforms such as Amazon prime and Crunchyroll.
+Website dedicated to exploring the world of cinema, where you will discover information about a wide variety of films.
+Here you can access details such as the synopsis, the trailer, the main cast among other details.
+Next.JS 14 is used as the main framework, the TMDB API is consumed and a design was created that is a mix of the design of different video streaming platforms such as Amazon Prime and Crunchyroll.

 ## Screenshots